DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 Not astrology.
 It’s not based on birth data, mysticism, or fate narratives.

 Not a typical personality test.
-DLTER isn’t trying to capture your entire personality; it focuses on how you respond to change.
+It focuses on how you respond to change.

 Not a box.
-You can grow across all axes while still having a recognizable baseline configuration.
+You can grow across all axes while still having a recognizable baseline.

 Why this shows up inside NeuForm Fitness